 Some strains of gonorrhoea are becoming resistant to antibiotics.
 This can make it more difficult to treat.
-This is checked by sending an additional swab to look for resistance and re-testing for the infection two weeks after treatment.
+Resistance is checked by sending an additional swab to look for resistance and re-testing for the infection 3 weeks after treatment.

 If there's a high chance that you have gonorrhoea, you may be given treatment before you get your results back.

 You may also be offered treatment if your partner is found to have gonorrhoea.

 - are pregnant

 This may make a difference to the antibiotic you're prescribed.

 If your infection is untreated you may pass it onto other sexual partners.